 God (which is love) loves love.
 This means that Love, loves love.
 It also means that the Spirit of Love, loves to see, feel, and experience love.

-Our ego (or fear), on the other hand, loathes love, which is to say that there is a part of us that gets turned off by love–in its various forms and feelings.
+Our fear-based and hate-based ego, on the other hand, loathes love, which is to say that there is a part of us that gets turned off by love—in its various forms and feelings.
 This is evident when we see people getting agitated by good things happening to us OR when some people can’t believe that anything good can last for very long.
 Their attitude demonstrates that they loathe love.

 But Love, loves love and enjoys every reflection of love.